-Leana S. Wen, MD

-BOARD COMMITTEES Audit

-Adjunct Associate Professor, George Washington University (2019 to current)

-Contributing Columnist, The Washington Post (2020 to current)

-Medical Analyst and Health Contributor, CNN (2020 to current)

-President, Planned Parenthood (2018 to 2019)

-Health Commissioner, City of Baltimore (2015 to 2018)

-Director, Patient-Centered Care Research, Department of Emergency Medicine, George Washington University (2013 to 2015)

-Board-certified Emergency Room Physician

-UroGen (NASDAQ: URGN) (2022 to current)

-Bipartisan Policy Center (2020 to current)

-Baltimore Community Foundation (2019 to current)

-Chair, Advisory Board of the Behavioral Health Group (2020 to current)

-Bachelor of Science, California State University, Los Angeles

-M.D., Washington University School of Medicine

-M.Sc., University of Oxford (Rhodes Scholar)

-OTHER ACCOMPLISHMENTS

-Dr. Wen has been a member of more than ten nonprofit boards, including serving as the chair of Behavioral Health Systems Baltimore

-Dr. Wen has been a global health fellow at the World Health Organization, a consultant with the China Medical Board, and a nonresident senior fellow at the Brookings Institution
+Leana S. Wen, MD Age 41, Independent Director Since 2021 BACKGROUND Adjunct Associate Professor, George Washington University (2019 to current) Contributing Columnist, The Washington Post (2020 to current) OTHER PUBLIC DIRECTORSHIPS UroGen (NASDAQ: URGN) (2022 to current) OTHER PRIVATE DIRECTORSHIPS Bipartisan Policy Center (2020 to current) Medical Analyst and Health Contributor, CNN (2020 to current) Baltimore Community Foundation (2019 to current) BOARD COMMITTEES Audit President, Planned Parenthood (2018 to 2019) Chair, Advisory Board of the Behavioral Health Group (2020 to Health Commissioner, City of Baltimore (2015 to 2018) current) EDUCATION Director, Patient-Centered Care Research, Department of Emergency Medicine, George Washington Bachelor of Science, California State University, Los Angeles University (2013 to 2015) Board-certified Emergency Room Physician M.D., Washington University School of Medicine M.Sc., University of Oxford (Rhodes Scholar) OTHER ACCOMPLISHMENTS Dr. Wen has been a member of more than ten nonprofit boards, including serving as the chair of Behavioral Health Systems Baltimore Dr. Wen has been a global health fellow at the World Health Organization, a consultant with the China Medical Board, and a nonresident senior fellow at the Brookings Institution